 Listing Homes for Sale

-Determine the house’s worth in the existing market for a listing rate.
+Figure out the house’s value in the current market for a listing rate.

 Market the home to other agents and brokerage members of the MLS.

-Monitor and/or arrange home provings.
+Monitor and/or arrange house provings.

-Working with Buyers
+Dealing with Buyers

-Help them with securing a home mortgage.
+Help them with protecting a home loan.